 Gluten Free Vegan Sugar Cookies

-- 1 cup butter slightly softened (like Soy Free Earth Balance "butter" sticks, or grass-fed butter, may use half palm shortening
+- 1 cup butter slightly softened (options include Soy Free Earth Balance "butter" sticks, or grass-fed butter.
+May use half palm shortening for the vegan version.

 - 2 teaspoons pure vanilla extract